THIS DATE IN HISTORY: Dec. 25

 1965: Henri Richard sets up three goals for the Montreal Canadiens before scoring the game-winner in a 4-3 victory against the visiting Red Wings.
 Richard has an assist in each period before scoring the winning goal with 2:11 remaining in the third.
 It's the last Christmas Day game played at the Forum.

-1968: Alex Delvecchio of the Red Wings passes Maurice Richard for third place on the NHL all-time scoring list when he gets two assists in a 6-3 loss to the Pittsburgh Penguins at Civic Arena.
+1968: Alex Delvecchio of the Red Wings passes Maurice Richard for third place on the NHL all-time scoring list when he gets two assists in a 6-3 loss to the Penguins at the Civic Arena.
 The two assists give Delvecchio 967 points; he trails Howe (1,629) and Jean Beliveau (1,050).

 Video: Alex Delvecchio was third member of 1,000-point club